tengyu1998/SCI/README.md

 * Prepare the data and put it in the specified folder
 * Select specific model (difficult.pt medium.pt easy.pt)
 * run "test.py"

+## Results on Low-light Image Enhancement
+* Prepare the data and put it in the specified folder
+* Select specific model (difficult.pt medium.pt easy.pt)
+* run "test.py"